Why do you need a sprinkler pump?

 Cold Weather Tips

-To winterize your system, drain it completely before freezing temperatures arrive in your area.
-Some systems can be drained by opening the main drain valve(s) or by blowing out the system using compressed air (never exceed 50 psi and always wear proper eye protection).
-If not done properly, your sprinkler system could be damaged or you could be seriously injured.
+To winterize your system, drain it completely before freezing temperatures arrive.
+Some systems can be drained by opening the main drain valve(s) or by blowing out the system using compressed air.
+Never exceed 50 psi and always wear proper eye protection.
+If done improperly, your sprinkler system could be damaged or you could be seriously injured.
 If you’re not sure which method is best for your system, hire a professional to perform your system’s winterization.
 Once the system is drained, ensure your controller has been turned off and disconnect the power to your pump.
-In the Spring, remember to prime the pump and reconnect it to your power source
+In the spring, remember to prime the pump and reconnect it to your power source.